educelab/volume-cartographer/README.md

 - Merged in latest version from Educelab (state 2024-05-08)
 - Added "Y"/"Z" shortcut to evenly space points on current curve (in Segmentation tool)
 - Added slice view rotation via "Hold S + Mouse Wheel" + "X" to reset rotation
+- Fixed Docker builds to no longer require "export QT_PLUGIN_PATH" in order to find xcb platform library
+- Added user setting to override the default slice view scroll speed

 ## Changes 2023
 This fork contains the following changes compared to upstream currently: